32 BEST Things To Do In Kauai 2023

 Wailua Shave Ice is unique because they use fresh juice in their recipes.
 In particular, I recommend ordering the Almond Joy or the Pineapple Strawberry.

-Jojo’s Shave Ice is known for their delicious ice cream and condensed milk at the center of the cup.
+Jojo’s Shave Ice is a great spot known for its delicious ice cream and condensed milk at the center of the cup.
 If you’re looking for the best item on the menu, don’t pass up the Berry Berry shave ice.

 Here’s a popular Hawaiian dish that most tourists have never heard of before: Loco Moco.